Darsh-Bhandari/KMP-Algorithm/README.md

 ## Algorithm Summary
 The KMP Algorithm is a pattern finding algorithm that searches for occurences of a particular pattern in a given text.
 The algorithm works by precomputing an array that corresponds to the maximum length of matching proper prefixes and suffixes in the pattern.
 After computing this array, the search algorithm is able to skip unesscesary character comparisons based on that information.
 The KMP Algorithm has a perceived runtime of O(n+m) where n is the length of the text and m is the length of the pattern.
 In the worst case, it will make "n" character comparisons of the text.
 This makes it significantly faster than naive pattern searching which has a run time of O(n^2) and will make "(n-m+1)*m" character comparisons.

+## Project Description
 In our project, the KMPAlgorithm class can read in txt files to be searched and return a vector with all locations of the occurance of a provided pattern.
+Our algorithm is meant to be case sensitive, meaning that if the pattern is "HELLO", instances of the pattern being "hello" will not be recognized.
+This was a deliberate design choice as we wanted our algorithm to be exact in where it finds the patterns.
+A further description of the KMPAlgorithm class's methods can be found below, and descriptions on the tests can be found in the final_report.pdf file located in the documents folder.

 ## Github Organization
 This section highlights the organization of the repository.